BlackNinjaKR/Budget-Virus/README.md

 2. Build and run my humble C# script.
 3. Sit back and enjoy my *fundless* performance.

+OR

+1. Download and run the .bat file
+2. Enjoy

 It’s like watching a virus try to be scary… but on a shoestring budget.

 ## 📢 My Message to You